 Fire Info for You

-Tragedy can strike in less than 30 seconds, as shown in this tree fire video from the U.S. Fire Administration.
+Tragedy can strike in less than 30 seconds, as shown in this tree fire video from NFPA.

-Review the NFPA's Winter Holiday Safety bulletin for additional information on holiday decorating and entertaining.
+Review the NFPA's Winter Holiday Safety tips for additional information on holiday decorating and entertaining.

 Employees should always ask the park structural fire coordinator about Christmas trees and other combustible vegetation prior to purchase and placement in the workplace or park housing.